How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 Rollers

-Rollers are not like standard bike trainers, but they are often used for indoor training or pre-race warm-ups.
+Rollers are not like standard bike trainers but are often used for indoor training or pre-race warm-ups.
 They consist of three cylinders that act as a “floor” for your bicycle.
 When pedaling, the rollers rotate so you can pedal in place.

 The main advantages of the rollers are their easy adjustment for many types of bikes and relatively quiet operation (unless you are riding them with knobby tires).
 At the same time, they will make you improve your pedaling technique and strengthen your core muscles because you have to balance to avoid falling off them.